 Cough and Bronchitis

-For dry coughs in the throat and chest you should use herbs such as Balm of Gilead, thyme and licorice.
-Make an infusion using equal parts of balm of Gilead buds, thyme and licorice powder.
-Recommended dosage is 1/3 cup six times a day.
+For dry coughs in the throat and chest, you should use herbs such as Balm of Gilead, thyme, and licorice.
+Make an infusion using equal parts of balm of Gilead buds, thyme, and licorice powder.
+The recommended dosage is 1/3 cup six times a day.
 You can also make a tincture by mixing equal parts of each tincture and take 1 tsp up to 5 times a day with water.
 You should reduce the dosage as the cough eases.
 Important notice: If you are pregnant you should avoid taking licorice.

 Related article: Top 10 Medicinal Herbs for your garden

-For sore and tired eyes, chamomile and Chrysanthemum can be used.
-Make a compress by infusing chamomile teabag or make a poultice with 15g of either herb to 1 cup of water.
+For sore and tired eyes use chamomile and Chrysanthemum.
+Make a compress by infusing chamomile tea bag or make a poultice with 15g of either herb to 1 cup of water.
 Allow it to cool, squeeze out the excess and place the compress or poultice over the eye.

-For conjunctivitis you can use eyebright and cornflower.
+For conjunctivitis, you can use eyebright and cornflower.
 Make an infusion with either herb and strain.
 Allow it to cool and use it when still a little warm.
-Bathe eyes well using the infusion, but no more than twice a day.
+Bathe eyes well utilizing the infusion, but no more than twice a day.
 This is one of the herbal remedies my mother used constantly and she never needed professional help.

-For flu with muscle aches and pain you can use thyme, lemon balm and elderflower.
+For flu with muscle aches and pain, you can use thyme, lemon balm and elderflower.
 Make an infusion using 5g of each herb to 3 cups of water.
 Brew for 10 minutes and drink up to 3 cups a day.
-Echinacea works just as well and you need to take ½ tsp of tincture with water twice a day.
+Echinacea works just as well and you need to take ½ tsp of tincture of water twice a day.

 Herbal remedies for sore throats and tonsillitis usually involve the use of garlic, ginger and lemon, but there are a few good additions you should know about.

 For sore throats use tamarind and lemon.
 Gargle with a decoction of tamarind fruit and 1 tbsp of lemon juice diluted in warm water.
-You can also use rosemary, sage, myrrh and Echinacea with good results.
+You can also use rosemary, sage, myrrh and Echinacea with excellent results.
 Dilute 1 tsp of equal parts of all tinctures in 5 tsp of warm water and gargle.
-You can also swallow the mixture, unless you are pregnant.
+You can also swallow the mixture unless you are pregnant.

-It wouldn’t be winter without nasal congestion and sinus problems and most often, the blocked sinuses can cause a painful pressure.
-Luckily, there are many herbal remedies that can help with congestions, sinus problems and earache.
+It wouldn’t be winter without nasal congestion and sinus problems.
+Blocked sinuses are the cause of painful pressure.
+Luckily, many herbal remedies can help with congestions, sinus problems and earache.

 Suggested article: Alternative healing aids for your Bug Out Bag

-The herbal remedies listed here are accessible for everyone and they should be used as suggested.
-As precaution is recommended when using a new treatment, you should seek for professional advice if you experience the following: High fever for 102°F or more, sever pain in the respiratory tract or cough lasting for more than 2 weeks.
+The herbal remedies listed here are accessible to everyone and should be used as suggested.
+As precaution is recommended when using a new treatment, you should seek for professional advice if you experience the following: High fever for 102°F or more, severe pain in the respiratory tract or cough lasting for more than 2 weeks.